 FAQs on the process and requirements for obtaining access to the Shaheen Systems are available here.

 Getting an account on Shaheen is a three-step process and is detailed in this flowchart.

 You should consult our Terms and Conditions of Usage.

 - Your organisation or department must submit the Organisational Access Application, establishing a relationship between your home organisation and the KAUST Supercomputing Laboratory (KSL).

-- You (or your Principal Investigator) must submit a Project Proposal describing the work to be done and the resources your project will require.
-A Sample Project Proposal is also available.
+- You (or your Principal Investigator) must submit a project proposal describing the work to be done and the resources your project will require:

 - You must submit an Individual Account Application, supplying identification information from which we can generate login credentials.